INFO-4602-5602/project-0-kepai91/submissions/ChikalbettuPai/Readme.md

 ## Project Requirements:

-The following parts and extra credits are completed :
+Completed the following parts of the Project0 :

 Part 1: Interpreting Data